jajvirta/notes/README.md

+# Evergreen (?)
+Notes of My Brain

+Inspired by Andy Matuschak's ideas on note-taking, I'll try to organize my thoughts as "atomic notes".
+I think most below already are.

 # Beliefs and cornerstones of my worldview

 I keep my bookmarks and links in a non-cohesive collection.
 This is another